-Almost all of these aspects can be found directly in the Lightroom’s crop functionality but the landscape needs to be entered manually.
+Almost all of these aspects can be found directly in settings in Lightroom.
+The crop functionality but the landscape needs to be entered manually.
 It is pretty simple to do that as well.
-Just head into ‘Aspect’ control in Lightroom, then you have to select ‘Enter Custom’ and put in the aspect ratio for a landscape which is 1.91:1.
+Just head into the ‘Aspect’ control in Lightroom, then you have to select ‘Enter Custom’ and put in the aspect ratio for a landscape which is 1.91:1.

 Resolution of Pictures

-Now, pay attention, because this is the main factor which if not controlled will result in your pictures be caught by the image compression algorithm.
+Now, pay attention, because this is the main factor that if not controlled will result in your pictures being caught by the image compression algorithm.
 There are two ways that you can utilize to work around the algorithm but before that, we need to know the maximum resolution allowed by Instagram.